gfabbretti8/erlang-experiments/README.md

 The objective is to understand how the language behaves in ("not-so much") corner cases which are not covered by the official documentation.

 **Caveat** : The code here has been tested on a virtual machine running Ubuntu 16.04 and it has not been tested extensively on different environments, hence some adjusting may be required to run the experiments on different settings.

 To simulate a distributed environment Erlang nodes will be running on dockers' container connected through a network.
 By using docker facilities we will simulate failure and changes in the network structure.

 ### Pinging a reincarnation of a previous known location

 **Description**.
-In this scenario $l_2$ successfully contacts $l_1$, thus establishing a connection.
-Then, $l_1$ fails and recovers.
-Finally, $l_2$, before detecting that the incarnation of $l_1$ to which it was connected has failed, tests again its accessibility.
+In this scenario location $n$ successfully contacts location $m$, thus establishing a connection.
+Then, location $m$ fails and recovers.
+Finally, location $n$, before detecting that the incarnation of location $m$ to which it was connected has failed, attempts to spawns again a process on it.

-The following commands set up the configuration and attach a remote shell to
+The following commands set up the configuration and attach a remote shell to location $n$.
-$l_2$.

 ```
   gfabbret@ubuntu:~/$ docker-compose up -d
-  gfabbret@ubuntu:~/$ docker exec -it l2.com erl -name test@l2.com
+  gfabbret@ubuntu:~/$ gfabbret@ubuntu:~/$ docker exec -it loc_n.com erl -name test@loc_n.com
-                      -setcookie cookie -remsh app@l2.com -hidden
+                      -setcookie cookie -remsh app@loc_n.com -hidden
 ```

 Then, to establish a connection between the two locations in the Erlang console we can ping the remote location.

 ```
-  (app@l2.com)2> net_adm:ping('app@l1.com').
+  (app@loc_n.com)2> erlang:spawn(’app@loc_m.com’, erlang, self, []).
   pong
 ```